mahdi-shojaee/grunt-amdcheck/README.md

 ```

 ## Release History
+ * 2014-01-22   v0.2.1   `exceptsPaths` can also be defined before each module definition.
  * 2014-01-13   v0.2.0   Extracted the core as a separate package ([amdextract](https://github.com/mehdishojaei/amdextract)).
  * 2014-01-12   v0.1.7   Bug fix on commented dependencies.
 Add the new `exceptsPaths` option.
 Options `excepts` and `exceptsPaths` can take RegExps.
  * 2014-01-11   v0.1.6   Bug fix on commented dependencies.